Copyright 2017 Graham Berrisford. One of about 300 papers at http://avancier.website. Last updated 11/05/2019 13:01

 It assumes the business deploys actors to play roles, perform activities and meet goals such as satisfying customers.

-EA deliberately distances itself from organisation’s current management structure – the social entity.
+EA deliberately distances itself from organisation’s current management structure – the social network.

 EA models the business as a using a logical business capability hierarchy or function decomposition structure.